Donderstal/IRL_RPG/README.md

 ### LOG

+#### AUG 3, 2020
+* Refactoring attacks, now based on new attr system
+* Dynamic stat bars now react to HP/AP changes
+* Restoring mechanics for defeating characters and parties

 #### JUL 29, 2020
 * Cleaned up some regression bugs in battle code
 * Implementing Barts ideas for the battle menu